 "Make a difference."

-HRI features six research groups spanning scientific, social science, policy and legal disciplines, each with projects specific to their areas of study.
+HRI features nine research groups spanning scientific, social science, policy and legal disciplines, each with projects specific to their areas of study.
 Together our researchers collaborate to solve even bigger problems that face the Gulf of Mexico.